-Many participants said they would recommend the workshop to their friends.
+Many participants said they would recommend the workshop to friends.
 They repeatedly described the workshop as a great opportunity to learn new coping skills and socialize while enjoying a supportive environment.
-The primary benefits reported by participants included: recognizing the need to manage their condition(s); enjoying a sense of camaraderie; developing and following through with individual action plans; integrating program components into their daily routines (eg exercise, healthy eating, communication); increasing their confidence to engage in activities previously perceived as overwhelming; and finding opportunities for socializing created by the group format.
+The primary benefits reported by participants included: recognizing the need to manage condition(s); enjoying a sense of camaraderie; developing and following through with individual action plans; integrating program components into daily routines (e.g. exercise, healthy eating, communication); increasing confidence to engage in activities previously perceived as overwhelming; and finding opportunities for socializing created by the group format.
+Grant Two became available and with these findings, it was an easy decision to apply for it.